amlodawska/Repository-Name/README.md

 ## Installing/Getting started
 *A quick introduction of the minimal setup you need to get a hello world up & running.*

-If you want to install Aimeos into your existing TYPO3 installation, the Aimeos extension from the TER is recommended.
-You can download and install it directly from the Extension Manager of your TYPO3 instance.

-For new TYPO3 installations, there's a 1-click Aimeos distribution available too.
-Choose the Aimeos distribution from the list of available distributions in the Extension Manager and you will get a completely set up shop system including demo data for a quick start.

 ## Developing
 *A brief intro about what a developer must do in order to start developing the project further.*